zeitdev/pim-community-dev/src/Akeneo/Platform/Bundle/FeatureFlagBundle/README.md

 **Flags that will live more than a few weeks.**

-The
+The standard use case for that are premium features, like the _Onboarder_.
+They will always be present in the code, but won't be enabled for everyone or everytime.

-avoid crippling code with if/else
+Those flags require extra attention.
+We must avoid crippling business code with `if/else` branching.
+Instead, use [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) and [Symfony's service factories](https://symfony.com/doc/current/service_container/factories.html) or the [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern).

-use inversion of control and service factories or strategy pattern instead
+TODO: in this example, we used...

 ## Part about what we can do when flagging?